fripokoff/Habbo-Origins-Web-Custom/README.md

 Copy `%appdata%/Habbo Launcher/downloads/[version]` folder and paste in this project root, overriding the `downloads` folder.

-The current online loader is updated automatically thanks to @hiperesp
+The current online loader is updated automatically.

 # 🙏 Thanks